isnastish/workerpool/README.md

 > **NOTE** For more examples look at the `thread_pool_test.go`, where I implemented filling in a giant (4GB) buffer of bytes concurrently
 > and parallelized some sorting algorithms.

+## Logging
+zerolog is used as an underlying system for logging with custom settings to produce nicely formatted logs:
+> **EXAMPLE** 24 Mar 24 10:32 CET24 Mar 24 10:32 CET |DEBUG| Msg: worker finished CurrentThreads: 33